michaelcalb/osu-rmc/README.md

 If you encounter any bugs or have suggestions, feel free to reach out to me on Discord or osu!
 DMs.
 You can also open an issue on this repository if you're familiar with GitHub.

-I’m fully aware the code isn’t perfect.
+I’m fully aware the code isn’t perfect and has many, many flaws.

 <!--
 <details>